ABI-Tutorials/CellML-OpenCOR-PMR/source/index.rst

       language. *SIMULATION*: *Transactions of the Society for Modeling and Simulation* 79(12):740-747, 2003

-3. Yu T. et al. The Physiome Model Repository 2. *Bioinformatics* 27, 743–744, 2011.
+3. Yu T et al. The Physiome Model Repository 2. *Bioinformatics* 27, 743–744, 2011.

 4. Hunter PJ.
 The IUPS Physiome Project: a framework for computational